A CurtainUp Review

 The Roundabout Company is fortunate that Peter McKintosh has recreated his set for Winslow home to the American Air Lines Theater where it's lit with mood supportive flair by David Lander.
 McKintosh has also recreated the stylish and true to the Edwardian period costumes for the American cast.
 But this is not just another of the good to look at period drama.
 The Winslow Boy has something to say about justice and familial loyalty and pride that makes it more than a cut above what at first glance like may seem a live theater version of Masterpiece Theater evocations of the Edwardian era.

 Rattigan's story is as Lizzie Loveridge pointed out in her London review ( The Review) is exceptionally well-structured.
 The playwright has maneuvered a fine balance between humor and high drama and concluded each act with its own climax.
-Those bang-up finales to each act remind me of a time long ago when one of my clients was commissioned to write novelettes for a London women's magazine.
+Those bang-up finales to each act remind me of a time long ago when I was still an author's representative one of my clients was commissioned to write novelettes for a London women's magazine.
 The stories were to be serialized over three or four issues.
 Discussions of these assignments always ended with the editor's reminder to be sure to write "a good curtain" for each issue's story.
 She could have used Rattigan's script as a fine example since it delivers a dramatic "curtain" for each of its four acts.

 The petty theft charge that gets 15-year-old Ronnie's sent home from a prestigious naval academy makes him not just the title character but the plot trigger.
 But the linchpin character is his father Arthur Winslow, the retired banker whose determination to vindicate his son changes the entire Winslow family's life.

-The upshot of Rattigan's story that was inspired by an actual case is a courtroom drama complete with a charismatic legal practitioner (Sir Robert Morton, also modeled on an actual barrister).
+The upshot of Rattigan's story, inspired by an actual case, is a courtroom drama complete with a charismatic legal practitioner (Sir Robert Morton, also modeled on an actual barrister).
 But it's one that never leaves the well appointed Winslow drawing room which allows us to see and understand every character entering that single set.
 While Arthur Winslow remains resolute in his battle for right to be done, we also see him become not just physically but emotionally vulnerable as the rising costs and notoriety of the case take their toll of the family's comfortable and peaceful existence.
 Roger Rees gives an extraordinarily rich performance that depicts every nuance of the stern but affectionate patriarch's increasing physical and emotional vulnerability.

 But while this is essentially Rees's show, the entire ensemble — even the essentially walk on part of a reporter (Meredith Forlenza is Miss Barnes) representing the rising tabloid press latching on to the Winslow case — is superbly developed by the playwright and performed by the current cast.